kishore8288/Football-Player-Tracking-in-the-match/README.md

    - Pytorch : ```pip install torch torchvision torchaudio```
    - Ultralytics : ```pip install ultralytics```
    - MoviePY : ```pip install moviepy```

+> [!NOTE]
+> Use the above commands only in the command prompt or terminal